yogesh-kansal/Xmeme/README.md

 `Xmeme` is a MERN stack web application where user of app can post their memes on plateform, It can be posted using link to photo or in file format.<br/>
 By default all memes will be posted publically.
 App provides functionality to user authentication.
 User can signup using Email Id and login by using same. after loggin user can see his/her posted meems, can modify his/her details and password.<br/>
 A user can modify memes or delete if user have posted perticular meme by his/her account.
 Publically posted memes cannot be modified or deleted.<br/>
-App supports JWT based authorization.
+App supports JWT based authorization.<br/>
 `more details about use are provided in repective folders.`

     - Frontend URL:- http://loclhost:3000